eper-io/tig/readme.md

 ## TODO

-- tig was actually an idea too quick.
+- tig was actually a quick idea.
 It is not really a `git` clone anymore.
-We could rename this to `storage` or even better `route` that reflects the behavior.
+We could rename this to `storage` or even better `router` that reflects the behavior.
+It is a timed router or RAM cache.
+- Make `InsecureSkipVerify` adjustable for public internet use outside corporate networks.